ScriptSmith/reaper/README.md

 ## Download
 To download the latest builds for your platform, check out the [releases](https://github.com/ScriptSmith/reaper/releases)

+Builds are available for Windows and macOS as installers and standalone versions

 ## Usage
-To use Reaper, `pip install -r requirements.txt`, then run `reaper.py`
+To use Reaper from source, `pip install -r requirements.txt`, then run `reaper.py`